tajwarTX/Team-X-FANATIC/other/README.md

 <br/>

-- Select the COM port, and open the sketch.
+- Change the COM port where the Arduino is connected through cables with the device.
 <br/>

 <img align="center" alt="NAUT" width="1000" src="https://github.com/tajwarTX/Team-X-FANATIC/assets/136412241/cf25bf84-55b7-42f5-8e4c-53bb7dfeec4b">

 <br/>

-- Press the Upload button in the Arduino IDE.
-Wait a few seconds while the code compiles and uploads to your board.
-It should say "Done Uploading" if the upload completes successfully.
+- Within the Arduino IDE, click the Upload button.
+Allow the code to compile and upload to the board for a short while.
+If the upload is successful, "Done Uploading" should appear.

 <br/>